aws/sagemaker-python-sdk/doc/using_tf.rst

   - starts asynchronous training

 If the ``wait=False`` flag is passed to ``fit``, then it returns immediately.
 The training job continues running asynchronously.
-Later, a Tensorflow estimator can be obtained by attaching to the existing training job.
+Later, a TensorFlow estimator can be obtained by attaching to the existing training job.
 If the training job is not finished, it starts showing the standard output of training and wait until it completes.
 After attaching, the estimator can be deployed as usual.